cncf/tag-runtime/README.md

 ## Objective

-SIG-Runtime objective is to enable widespread and successful execution of the full spectrum of workload types, including both general latency-sensitive and batch, as well as more specialized categories listed as in scope, in cloud-native environments.
+TAG-Runtime objective is to enable widespread and successful execution of the full spectrum of workload types, including both general latency-sensitive and batch, as well as more specialized categories listed as in scope, in cloud-native environments.

 ## Scope

-Example CNCF projects within the scope of SIG-Runtime
+Example CNCF projects within the scope of TAG-Runtime

 * [Kubernetes](https://kubernetes.io/)
 * [Containerd](https://containerd.io/)